 Mel Brooks films (Young Frankenstein, Blazing Saddles, etc), the occasional genuinely funny comedy, inept movies that aren't self-aware about it, Zombieland, Yellow Submarine, superhero flicks, doofy action movies...
 I like escapist movies for the most part.
 Too big of a wuss for horror movies.
 Definitely NOT a fan of most romantic comedies.
 Except Moulin Rouge, my sole girly guilty pleasure.

-The Beatles, Queen, Led Zeppelin, Styx, Journey, REO Speedwagon, Jethro Tull, Barenaked Ladies, Boston, Sonata Arctica (Finnish power metal), Coheed and Cambria, and many other bands that died or broke up before I was born.
+The Beatles, Queen, Led Zeppelin, Styx, Journey, REO Speedwagon, Jethro Tull, Barenaked Ladies, Boston, Sonata Arctica (Finnish power metal), Coheed and Cambria, etc.

 Oh I love me some food.
 I love all kinds of cuisines and I'm learning how to cook a variety of different things.
 I will try pretty much everything once.
 I like to choose a new cuisine or a new restaurant and go on a "food adventure" every so often.